2 Weeks in Colombia

 We hike through beautiful Tayrona National Park for a total 5 hours and hopefully spot some exotic animals along the way.
 Again and again we come across picture book beaches, like Playa Arrecife or Playa La Piscina, where we stop to take in the beauty.
 At Cabo San Juan, you have spare time for lunch and to relax.

-In the evening, we return to our lodge, which is nestled amongst the trees.
-Swinging in a hammock in the middle of the jungle, your day-to-day life will seem a world away.
+In the evening, we return to our lodge.
+Swinging in a hammock between trees, your day-to-day life will seem a world away.

 Eco Hotel Finca la Jorara